 - Bill of sale

-How to choose a used car that fits your needs
+Tips to choose a used car in Ontario that fits your needs

 - Suitable make and model.
 Buy a car that makes sense for your budget and lifestyle, and will suit your individual style or family needs.